paisravan92/State-of-charge-estimation/README.md

 # State-of-charge-estimation

-Title : Extended Kalman Filter based SoC estimation for EV range prediction
+In this work using Extended Kalman Filter (state estimator for non-linear models) the state of charge an EV battery is estimated.
+From the obtained results the driving range available for the EV with the available SoC is also predicted